Gaius-Augustus/BRAKER/README.md

 ```

 In order to make the variable available to all Bash sessions, add the above line to a startup script, e.g. `~/.bashrc`.

+Please have a look at the [Dockerfile](Dockerfile) in case you want to install AUGUSTUS as Debian package.
+A number of scripts needs to be patched, then.

 ##### Important: